viamrobotics/docs/docs/components/motor/roboclaw.md

 {{< /alert >}}

-To configure a `roboclaw` motor as a component of your robot:
+To configure a `roboclaw` motor as a component of your machine:

 {{< tabs name="Configure your roboclaw motor">}}
 {{% tab name="Config Builder" %}}